vanshikapareek/Assitu.github.io/README.md

 # MERN Authentication Starter

 This is a starter app for a MERN stack application with authentication.
-This is for a SPA (Single Page Application) workflow that uses the [Vite](https://vite.dev) Build tool.
+This is for a SPA (Single Page Application) workflow .
 This authentication workflow is based off of my [MERN Stack From Scratch | eCommerce](https://www.traversymedia.com/mern-stack-from-scratch) course.

 <img src="./frontend/public/screen.png" />